 An obsessive preoccupation with the archive pervades the arts, criticism, and curatorial practice.
 In everyday life, digital data storage has turned contemporary users into potential archivists, taxonomists, and collectors, relying on cloud services and social media networks as storage places for the safekeeping, sharing, and manipulation of even the most intimate facts and images of their lives.
 But the same technologies inspire a widespread archive dysphoria: an exhaustive melancholic state that fuels the current efforts for ‘impossible archives’, that is, counter-archives that question the idea of an all-encompassing repository of personal and collective information and knowledge.

-The conversation will focus on archives and collections in contemporary art and take its cue from two recent publications: Cristina Baldacci’s Impossible Archives: An Obsession of Contemporary Art (Italian edition, 2016) and Hilde van Gelder’s Allan Sekula: Ship of Fools/The Dockers’ Museum (2015).
+The conversation will focus on archives and collections in contemporary art and takes its cue from the recent publication of Cristina Baldacci’s Impossible Archives: An Obsession of Contemporary Art (Italian edition, 2016).

-Ina Steiner (Allan Sekula Studio) is a photographer who works in the fields of architecture, politics, and fashion.
-She is part of the Sekula research project at the University of Leuven (KU Leuven) and the Museum of Contemporary Art in Antwerp (M HKA).
+Ina Steiner is a photographer who works in the fields of architecture, politics, and fashion.
+She was part of the Allan Sekula research project at the University of Leuven (KU Leuven) and the Museum of Contemporary Art in Antwerp (M HKA).
 She was Allan Sekula’s assistant during the last decade of his life and helped prepare his show at documenta XII.
 Since 2012 she has taken care of his archive and arranged a number of exhibitions and publications.